ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-git/team_collaboration.md

 ## Next Section - Lab: Hall of GitFame

 Now you've had a guide on how to collaborate on a project with a team using Git, let's put that to practice with the **[OLYMPGIT](./merge_conflicts.md)**.

+!!! warning "BUT WAIT"

+      **I think the Hall of GitFame is under renovation...
+I've seen so many orange cones on the entrance.
+Maybe we should just skip by! - (yes, just skip it, it's not done yet...)**